grantbii/design-system/README.md

 ## Publish

+Bump version in `package.json`

+Check which files would be published with `npm publish --dry-run`

 Publishing to NPM is automatic with [GitHub Actions](.github/workflows/continuous-delivery.yaml).

 Once a commit has been made on the `prod` branch, a build would be triggered.